Basic Fresh Fava Beans:

 - Serve as a dip for crudités or pita bread

-- On a cheese platter for a vibrant pop of green
+- Put on a cheese platter for a vibrant pop of green

-- Spread on crostini as a dramatic backdrop for shaved radishes or a pretty pink shrimp
+- Spread on crostini as a verdant backdrop for shaved radishes or a pretty pink shrimp